caileanb773/recipe_manager/README.md

 ## Known Bugs

-• If, with a recipe detached, you change the theme, the detached recipe text may become difficult to read.
 • Cancelling a recipe import will make the application hang, and will still import the recipes.
 For now, cancelling an import is disabled.
-• Switching to German does not change any text to be in German.

 ## Submitting a Bug Report